Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-We watch Olympic competition to marvel at athletes’ feats of physical performance.
+We watch the Olympics and other sports competitions to marvel at athletes’ feats of physical performance.
 But their training isn’t all physical—and it doesn’t end with the closing ceremony.
 Elite competitors understand that mindfulness, meditation, and yoga can keep them mentally and emotionally fit before, during, and after an event.

 Keep your head in the game